31st (Huntingdonshire) Regiment of Foot: War of the Austrian Succession

 The regiment sailed to Flanders in summer 1742 and took part in the Battle of Dettingen in June 1743.
 It was at this engagement that the unit received the nickname "Young Buffs".
 They were part of a force led into action by King George II who mistook them for the 3rd Regiment of Foot, who were known as '"the Buffs" due to their buff facings and waistcoats, the sovereign called out, "Bravo, Buffs!
 Bravo!".
 When one of his aides, an officer of the 3rd Regiment of Foot, corrected the monarch, he then cheered, "Bravo, Young Buffs!
 Bravo!".
 It was subsequently at the Battle of Fontenoy in May 1745, where it suffered heavy losses, and the Battle of Melle in July 1745, returning to England in October 1745.
 The regiment was posted to Menorca in 1749.

 On 1 July 1751 a royal warrant was issued declaring that in future regiments were no longer to be known by their colonel's name, but by the "Number or Rank of the Regiment".
 Accordingly, Lieutenant-General Henry Holmes's Regiment was renamed as the 31st Regiment of Foot.
 The regiment returned to the United Kingdom in 1752.
 A second battalion was formed in 1756, and was reconstituted as the 70th Regiment of Foot in 1758.
-The regiment embarked for Pensacola in Florida in 1765 but suffered heavy losses there due to fever.
+The regiment embarked for Pensacola in British West Florida in c.
+October 1765 but suffered heavy losses there due to fever.
 The regiment moved to Saint Vincent in 1772 and lost its commanding officer, Lieutenant Colonel Ralph Walsh, in an ambush by local tribesmen in January 1773.
 The regiment returned to England in 1774.